aleahy/hood-front/README.md

 # HOOD Front End

-For this front end to work, the repository at https://github.com/aleahy/hood-app must already be up and running.
+For this front end to work, the [backend repo](https://github.com/aleahy/hood-app) must already be up and running.

+By default, it expects the address for the backend to be http://localhost:8000.

+Update the `.env.local` file if this is different.

 ## Installation Instructions
 1. Clone this repository to a folder.